See video below where I talk to Clint’s family

-In my conversations with a close family members of Clint and of Johnny Lowe, they feel that all leads have not been examined.
+Original Story: In my conversations and interviews with family members of Clint and of Johnny Lowe, they feel that all leads have not been examined.
 Several family members feel they have a suspect in mind that they want the police to look at.
 They have shared with me information they hope will encourage law enforcement to take a closer look at this case.
 I have not released any names in this post to the public for many reasons.

 I will go over the disappearance of Clint Miller first, then Johnny’s Lowe’s disappearance and the finding of two bodies and then I will go over how the similarities in these two cases, that causes the family and myself to believe they are connected.